zquestz/docker-bitcoin/example/README.md

 # How to run a full Bitcoin Cash node using Docker Compose

 This directory contains an example [docker-compose.yml](./docker-compose.yml) file which will allow you to run a full Bitcoin Cash node.
 The compose file will automatically handle creating a data volume for you, so that blockchain data is persisted between upgrades.
-It also makes it easy to run `bitcoin-cli` against your running Bitcoin node.
+It also makes it easy to run `bitcoin-cli` against your running Bitcoin Cash node.

 Before you can get started, you need to install Docker Compose.
 Follow the [Docker Compose installation instructions](https://docs.docker.com/compose/install/) relevant to your platform.